brevis-us/brevis/README.md

 0. Obtain brevis from http://github.com/kephale/brevis

-1. Import brevis as a project
+1. Create a default project in Eclipse.

+Uncheck the default location and point it to the location to which brevis was obtained.

-2. Convert to a Leiningen project
+2. Convert brevis to a Leiningen project

 3. Open brevis.example.swarm